imoss/simple_factory/README.md

 end
 ```

-The code above dynamically creates a class method called `generate` in `UserKeyGenerator`
-that takes the same arguements as the initializer.
-Thus the interface remains the same
-as in the previous example:
+The code above dynamically creates a class method called `generate` in `UserKeyGenerator` that takes the same arguements as the initializer.
+Thus the interface remains the same as in the previous example:

-`UserKeyGenerator.generate(some_user, 5)'
+`UserKeyGenerator.generate(some_user, 5)`

-The `simple_factory` method can take multiple arguements:
+The `simple_factory` method can also take multiple arguements:

 ```ruby
 class UserKeyGenerator